ChosunOne/merkle_bit/README.md

                              HashResultType,
                              ValueType>::new(path, 8);

-        // Keys must by slices of u8 arrays or vectors let key: Vec<u8> = vec![0x00u8, 0x81u8, 0xA3u8];
+        // Keys must be slices of u8 arrays or vectors let key: Vec<u8> = vec![0x00u8, 0x81u8, 0xA3u8];

         // An example value created from ValueType.